uhppoted/uhppoted-mqtt/documentation/greengrass/provisioning.md

 ```

 9. Choose _MQTT 3.1.1 broker (Moquette)_ and leave 'as is'
-10. Choose _MQTT Bridge_ and update the configuraiton with the following topic mapping:
+10. Choose _MQTT Bridge_ and update the configuration with the following topic mapping:
 ```
 {
   "mqttTopicMapping": {